 Did you know?
 The Dominican Republic was the first country in the Americas to be invaded and colonized by Europeans.
 And the first to receive enslaved Africans.
 These are just two of many other “first” atrocities that began in 1492 when Christopher Colombus set foot on the Western Hemisphere.
 As such, we have endured one of the longest and most traumatic histories of ethnic genocide and racial slavery.
 And then most recently, we were invaded twice by the United States, resulting in two dictatorships and ongoing American imperialism.

-So it’s no surprise that we’re still recovering.
+Invasion.
+Native genocide.
+Imperialism.
+An oppressive dictatorship.
+It’s no surprise that we’re still recovering.
 Picking up the pieces.
 With most of our population too busy in survival mode to wonder: “Am I black?” or “Where did my ancestors come from?”

 Related Dominican Republic Blog Posts